satyamgangwarrr/cloud-run-practical/README.md

 usage = (user + system) / total × 100
 ```

 Only `user` and `system` time count toward load. `iowait` is excluded because on Cloud Run, I/O wait reflects infrastructure latency outside the app's control.
-A floor of `0.1%` is applied so idle containers don't report exactly zero.

 **Memory** is read from `/proc/meminfo`: